 The most important of these researchers included Elton Mayo, Douglas McGregor, and William Ouchi.
-Mayo's research, conducted in the 1930s, indicates that factory workers tend to band themselves into groups, whose performance improves when given attention by management.
-McGregor, writing in the 1960s, postulates that managers in the US come in two varieties: "Theory X" managers, who believe that workers inherently dislike work, and "Theory Y" managers, who believe that workers basically like work and simply need to be encouraged and motivated.
-He advocates "sensitivity training and other methods of teaching managers interpersonal skills. . [and] small working groups led by these psychologically trained managers" ("The New Industrial Relations" 1981:90).
+Mayo's research, conducted in the 1930s, postulates that managers in the US come in two varieties: "Theory X" managers, who believe that workers inherently dislike work, and "Theory Y" managers, who believe that workers basically like work and simply need to be motivated.
+He advocates "sensitivity training and other methods of teaching managers interpersonal skills . . . [and] small working groups led by these psychologically trained managers" (The New Industrial Relations" 1981:90).
 Ouchi is known for his idea of the "Theory Z" corporation, which employs the "Japanese-style" production methods described above.
 Theory Z corporations incorporate "slow evaluation and promotion, rotating managers to avoid extreme specialization, consensus decisions, and informal controls" ("The New Industrial Relations" 1981:90).

 The history of industrial relations indicates that the ideas behind the new industrial relations are not new at all.
-Since at least a century ago, a number of engineers, businessmen, and scientists realized that technology was no longer the limiting factor of production; now, it was man that could be engineered, and made still more efficient, given the right kind of motivation (Noble 1977:259-260).
+Since at least a century ago, a number of engineers, businessmen, and scientists realized that technology was no longer the limiting factor of production; now, it was man that could be engineered, and made still more efficient, given the right motivation (Noble 1977:259-260).
 However, there are two aspects of today's industrial relations that are genuinely new: first, the specific psychological techniques used to motivate workers; and second, the increased number of companies willing to experiment with these techniques.
 We will return to these points shortly.